fabrix76/rpipwmfan/readme.md

 ## Introduction

 ![Alt text](/img/1666790543910.jpg "Raspberry rack")
-I have a nice 4 raspberry rack, which help me to get a little bit of order in my study, but it introduce overheating on raspberies so them get throttled.
+I have a nice 4 bays raspberry rack, which helps me to get some sort of order on my workbench, but it cause overheating on raspberries and that make them throttling.

-Here you are a really simple circuit to drive a fan, in order to cap rpm and obviously the noise.
+Here you have a really simple circuit to drive a fan in order to cap RPMs and (obviously) the noise it makes.

-I have decided to use Node-Red to control speed
+I have choosen to use Node-Red to control speed

 ## Hardware setup